Manoui/website/index.md

 ### Conclusion
 We hope you enjoyed your time on this website.
-We saw that the syntax and sentiment of a quote is not that important in making it famous or not.
-Most of the emitters of famous quotes are politicians, but it is not surpising because they are highly mediatized in the newspapers.
+We saw that the syntax and sentiment of a quote are not that important in making it famous or not.
+Most of the emitters of famous quotes are politicians, but it is not surprising because they are highly mediatized in the newspapers.
 Maybe they have a special talent with words?
-However, as a good data scientist you must aknowledge the limitations of your analysis.
-First we saw that most of the quotes we have are from North America so the results are a bit biaised.
-Also we didn't take into account the intonation or speech context which might play an important role on how a quote is portrayed in the press.
+However, as a good data scientist, you must acknowledge the limitations of your analysis.
+First, we saw that most of the quotes we have are from North America so the results are a bit biased.
+Also, we didn't take into account the intonation or speech context which might play an important role in how a quote is portrayed in the press.
 Anyway, quick go and check if your quote buzzed on the internet!

 <p style="text-align:center">
    <font size="5" id="lien">